dr-jam/CameraControlExercise/README.md

 Your controller should draw the frame border box when `DrawLogic` is true.

 Required serialized fields:
-* `Vector3 TopLeft` - the top left corner of the frame border box.
+* `Vector3 topLeft` - the top left corner of the frame border box.
-* `Vector3 BottomRight` - the bottom right corner of the frame border box.
+* `Vector3 bottomRight` - the bottom right corner of the frame border box.
-* `float AutoScrollSpeed` - the number of Unity units per second to scroll.
+* `float autoScrollSpeed` - the number of Unity units per second to scroll.

 ![auto-scroll](https://lh3.googleusercontent.com/ob8Z5bAdjxI6C9hgzL1-EcIPNeUCxCGHuOK7TaQoGtkq0iczuaSw3usLF9oYhqJfrRWQTmsRFTNqoYNoX9KjHTsuOC_auBY68C24FQEN-a3a11bM25xQdfAZ8Ls7RuxS) as found in Scramble, ©1981 Konami.

-## Stage 3 - position lock and lerp smoothing: `PositionLockLerpCameraController.cs`
+## Stage 3 - position lock and lerp smoothing: `PositionLockCameraController.cs`

 **Update this to change the desciption of the camera leading algorithm to not be based on lerp.
 It's a bit too much for a stage 3 assignment is is thoroughly confusing.
 Instead, have a simple leadSpeedRatio * movement direction solution. (this will probably look better in the end)**

 **Update this to use a lead speed ratio instead of a static lead speed.
 This will allow the camera to work more appropriately when the player is speed boosting**

 This camera controller generally behaves like the position lock controller from Stage 1.
 The major difference is that it does not immediately center on the player as the player moves.
-Instead, it lerps the camera's position to the player's position on `LateUpdate()`.
-If the player moves in an update, the lerp command should be refreshed.
-This means you will constantly be restarting the lerp and the camera will only truly catch up to the player when the player is not moving.
-See the *Resources and Hints* section below for documentation on lerp.
-The duration of the lerp will be set by `LerpDuration` serialized field you are required to create.
+Instead, it moves the camera's position toward the player's position on `LateUpdate()` with the player's speed times the `followSpeedFactor` (see below).
+When the distance between the player and the camera reaches `leashDistance`, the camera should move a the same speed as the player.
+When the player is not moving, the camera should move toward the player with `catchUpSpeed`.
+The camera should not move when the player is not moving and the camera and the player are at the same position.

 Your controller should draw a 5 by 5 unit cross in the center of the screen when `DrawLogic` is true.

 Required serialized fields:
+* `float followSpeedFactpr` - The fraction of the player's movement speed that is set to the camera's chasing speed.
+* `float leashDistance` - The camera should move at the same speed as the player when they are `leashDsitance` apart.
-* `float LerpDuration` - the time it should take for the lerp to catch the camera up to the player's location.
+* `float catchUpSpeed` - The camera should move `catchUpSpeed` toward the player when the player is not moving.

 ![position-locking with lerp-smoothing](https://lh3.googleusercontent.com/Lo1c9W3Yo0VQzf6mxAssaqXS7RoELziUwPbowklnCsI4BiqR46vYeejQPhjgZla3AR6INwVy6tCoXog4_Yc85DmlPcOapN_DjoRz6CRgD3nvTaGWkPm3cmaNpKj2tWiO) as found in Super Meat Boy, ©2010 Team Meat.